floodfx/liveviewjs/README.md

 Similar to key events, there are window-level and element-level bindings:
   * `phx-window-focus` - When a user focuses on the window, the event named by the `phx-window-focus` attribute will be sent to the server.
   * `phx-window-blur` - When a user blurs from the window, the event named by the `phx-window-blur` attribute will be sent to the server.

+**Focus binding example** - send the `focus_event` event to the server when the user focuses on the input and the `blur_event` event when the user blurs from the input
 ```html
 <input name="text" phx-focus="focus_event" phx-blur="blur_event"/>
 ```